An introduction to $p$-adic $L$-functions: Introduction

 \section{Introduction}

-The study of $L$-functions, and their special values, has been central in number theory for 200 years.
-Their study spans from results in classical number theory (Gauss's class number formula and the proof of Dirichlet's theorem on primes in arithmetic progressions) to two of the Millennium problems (the Riemann hypothesis and Birch and Swinnerton-Dyer conjecture).
+The theory of $L$-functions, and their special values, has been central in number theory for 200 years.
+Their study spans from classical results, such as Gauss's class number formula and the proof of Dirichlet's theorem on primes in arithmetic progressions, to two major problems in mathematics: the Riemann hypothesis and Birch and Swinnerton-Dyer conjecture.
 They are also central in the Langlands program, a vast project connecting the fields of number theory, geometry and representation theory.

-The Birch and Swinnerton-Dyer conjecture is one example of a huge network of conjectures on the special values of $L$-functions, including the Beilinson and Bloch--Kato conjectures.
-At their heart, these problems relate complex analytic information -- the order of vanishing, and special values, of meromorphic functions -- to arithmetic data, such as invariants attached to algebraic varieties and Galois representations.
-A fruitful approach to these problems has been the use of $p$-adic methods.
-Naively, one might consider that complex analysis is a `bad' place to do arithmetic, as the integers are discrete in $\C$.
+The Birch and Swinnerton-Dyer conjecture is one example of a huge network of conjectures on the special values of $L$-functions, including the Beilinson, Deligne, and Bloch--Kato conjectures.
+At their heart, these problems relate complex analytic information -- such as the order of vanishing and special values of meromorphic functions -- to arithmetic data, such as invariants attached to algebraic varieties and Galois representations.
+A fruitful approach to these problems has been the use of $p$-adic methods, for $p$ a prime number.
+Naively, one might consider the complex world a `bad' place to do arithmetic, as the integers are discrete in $\C$.
 This is not the case when one instead considers finite extensions of $\Qp$.
-The $p$-adic setting brings extra flexibility and methods with which to attack these open problems, including $p$-adic $L$-functions, Euler systems, and Hida and Coleman families.
-Current state-of-the-art results towards Birch--Swinnerton-Dyer and Bloch--Kato rely on these $p$-adic tools.
+The $p$-adic setting brings extra flexibility and methods with which to attack these open problems, including $p$-adic $L$-functions, Euler systems, and Hida and Coleman families of modular/automorphic forms.